-Elementary math games are great for getting kids excited about math.
-So if you're a teacher or parent, we make it easy for you to teach your kids math in a fun way with lots of elementary math activities!
+Elementary math games - excellent way yo get kids excited about math.
+If you're a teacher or parent, we make it easy to teach your kids math in a fun way with lots of elementary math activities!

 Feed the Factor Tree Game: Here's a fun game that helps students get familiar with factor trees, prime factors, as well as build their multiplication skills.